Find Affordable College Courses

 Best Idaho Schools for Affordable Quality for a Bachelor's in Communication & Media Studies

 You’ll be in good company if you decide to attend Boise State University.
 It ranked #2 on our 2023 Best Value Communication & Media Studies Bachelor’s Degree Schools in Idaho list.
-Boise State is a fairly large public school located in the medium-sized city of Boise.
+Boise State is a very large public school located in the medium-sized city of Boise.

 In-state tuition fees for undergraduate students at Boise State are $8,060 per year.
 On average, communications graduates from Boise State take out $24,046 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $303.